aurotripathy/bert-tf-multi-gpu/README.md

 Invoke the script `run_create.sh` to create the tfrecord formatted inputs.

-Then invoke the script `run_pre.sh`
+Then invoke the script `run_pre.sh`  to train from scratch.

 ### Multi-GPU Fine-training with Dataset

 The BERT dataset format is quite rigid, so I picked up a reasonable dataset for fine-tuning on BERT from [here](https://github.com/craic/bert_paper_classification).

 Download the `dev.tsv`, `test.tsv`, `train.tsv` and deposit them in the `data` folder.

-Pre-trained BERT comes in two sizes - Base and Large - ew're using the base model.
+Pre-trained BERT comes in two sizes - Base and Large - we're using the base model.

 Run the script `run_classify.sh`